justinethier/husk-scheme/docs/Continuations.markdown

                         , contFunctionArgs :: (Maybe [LispVal]) -- Arguments to a higher-order function , continuationFunction :: (Maybe (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal))

+The code is commented, but to help cover the rest of the code, each member warrants a more in-depth explanation:

+scheme code:
+- closure
+- body
+- continuation - the next continuation to execute after this

+haskell code:

+- args
+- func

 ###Helper functions

     -- Make an "empty" continuation that does not contain any code